cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 pressure.

 {% sidenote %}
-To enable zswap, check if it's already on with `cat /sys/module/zswap/parameters/enabled`.
+In terms of how to enable zswap, check if it's already on with `cat /sys/module/zswap/parameters/enabled`.
 Most major distributions enable it by default.
 If not: